mongodb/mongo-csharp-driver/benchmarks/MongoDB.Driver.Benchmarks/README.md

    (e.g `dotnet run -c Release -- --driverBenchmarks --envVars MONGODB_URI:"ConnectionString"`)

-You can also select the benchmarks to run directly on the command for running the benchmarks as such `dotnet run -c Release -- --driverBenchmarks --fitler "*BenchmarkClassName*"`.
+You can also select the benchmarks to run directly on the command for running the benchmarks as such `dotnet run -c Release -- --driverBenchmarks --filter "*BenchmarkClassName*"`.
 The benchmarks are also grouped into categories namely: BSONBench, WriteBench
 ReadBench, ParallelBench, SingleBench, MultiBench and DriverBench.
 So if you wanted to only run the WriteBench benchmarks, you can do so as follows: `dotnet run -c Release -- --driverBenchmarks --anyCategories "WriteBench"`.